jphaugla/tfmodule-azure-redis-enterprise/README.md

     11191 | Page_32 | User_3
     14221 | Page_68 | User_3
 ```
+## Tech notes
+* test/main.tf has the important parameters.
+* Other paramaters are available in variables.tf.
+* A template file at templates/inventory.tpl maps connects terraform to ansible along with provisioning.tf
+* Ansible is all in the provisioners directory using the playbook.yml file
+* Each of the node groups (redis, tester, cassandra, kafka) have a separate role under the provisioners/role directory (cassandra-node, kafka-node, redis-enterprise, tester-node)
+* Under each of these roles, a vars/main.yml file has variable flags to enable/disable processing
+  * To eliminate all process on one of these node groups, best to set the node count to zero in test/main.tf
+* Under each of these roles  a tasks/main.yml calls the required tasks to do the actual processing

 To tear it all down:
+NOTE:  on teardown, may see failures on delete of some azure components.
+Re-running the destroy command will eventually be successful
 ```bash
 terraform destroy
 ```